mehtakevan/Blog-Platform/README.md

 # Blog-Platform

 A simple blog platform backend built with Node.js, Express, and MySQL.
-This project provides RESTful APIs to manage users, posts, and tags with authentication and authorization features.
+This project provides RESTful APIs to manage users, posts, and tags with authentication feature.

 ---